ofZach/ofxNativeGui/README.md

 http://i.imgur.com/86VjD.png

 the other platforms are not hooked up, but my alterations of the IVT code are minimal (exposing a few enums) so it should be a piece of cake to hook up.
+Some other things I do are make the int sliders float compatible, etc.

+To do:

-I still need to add the propograting of events but for now, there's a system of attaching a variable to a gui element that works and the example shows this off.
+* need to add the propograting of events (for now, there's a system of attaching a variable to a gui element that works and the example shows this off)
+* need hiding / showing of gui elements
+* sliders need some numerial display of output
+* getters and setters for gui objects (set value, get value, etc)
+* hiding and showing of the main window is a bit funky.
+Some code that lets you focus the gui would be good (it pops up behind, can get closed, etc)